noctoz/Scandinavian_Empire/README.md

 - Lower Saxony (lower_saxony_area) moved from North Germany to Scandinavia
 - Weser (weser_area) moved from North Germany to Scandinavia
 - Schleswig-Holstein (holstein_area) moved from North Germany to Scandinavia
+- Mecklenburg (mecklenburg_area) moved from North Germany to Baltic
+- Vorpommern (vorpommern_area) moved from North Germany to Baltic
+- Hinterpommern (hinter_pommern_area) moved from North Germany to Baltic
+- West Prussia (west_prussia_area) moved from Baltic to North Germany
 - White Karelia (1776) moved from Pomorye (pomor_area) to Ostrobothnia (bothnia_area)